 "Simulcasting facility."
-An area of a licensed facility established and maintained by a slot machine licensee for the conduct of casino simulcasting in accordance with this chapter, 3 Pa.C.S.
+An area of a licensed facility established and maintained by a licensed gaming entity for the conduct of casino simulcasting in accordance with this chapter, 3 Pa.C.S.
 Ch.
 93 (relating to race horse industry reform) and regulations of the board and the commission.

-15 SUBCHAPTER B
+SUBCHAPTER B